-Corvallis, OR.
-He is a geographic information systems (GIS) analyst with the U.S. Geological Survey Forest and Rangeland Ecosystem Science Center.
+Dave Hockman Wert, Corvallis, Ore., is a geographic information systems (GIS) analyst with the Aquatic and Riparian Effectiveness Monitoring Program of the U.S. Forest Service.
 Dave has earned an M.A. degree in Environmental Studies from the University of Oregon, with an emphasis on the role of religion in motivating sustainable behavior.
 His research focused on the environmental attitudes and behaviors of Amish and Mennonite farmers in Belleville, Pennsylvania.
 In the past, Dave has worked with sustainable forestry in southern Oregon and watersheds in central Pennsylvania.
 Presently, the idea of responsible consumption energizes him.
 Dave challenges his ingrained Mennonite tendency toward frugality with the mantra, “Cheaper isn’t always better.”
 He’s learning to vote with his dollars, purchasing products and services that support the kind of world he wants to live in.

-Edmonton, AB.
-She is assistant professor of Environmental Studies and Geography at The King’s University, where she enjoys the opportunity to integrate faith into her teaching on environmental issues.
+Joanne Moyer is associate professor of Environmental Studies and Geography at The King’s University, Edmonton, Alta.
+She enjoys the opportunity to integrate faith into her teaching on environmental issues.
 Her recent research explored faith-based organizations engaged in environmental work in Canada, and her broader research interests centre on the relationships between humans and their socio-ecological environments, the factors that influence these relationships, and how these relationships can be modified and improved.
 Joanne has worked as an environmental consultant for various research and writing projects, including the Mennonite Central Committee’s 7 Days website, which was later published as Earth Trek: Celebrating and Sustaining God’s Creation.
 She also volunteered with Mennonite Central Committee Manitoba Peace Advisory Committee and Mennonite Church Canada’s Climate Change Working Group.